Nursing Academic Hub

 - A student working on a 60.0 credit hour Certificate, if taking five courses in the Fall and five courses in the Winter semesters, will be here for two full years.

-- A student working on a Bachelor of Science, if taking five courses in the Fall and five courses in the Winter semesters, will be here for four full years.
+- A student working on a Bachelor of Science in Nursing Degree (120.0) credit hours) if taking five courses in the Fall and five courses in the Winter semesters, will be here for four full years.

-Lab: Contact your lab instructor as soon as possible and see if there is an alternate date you can attend a make-up lab.
+Lab: Contact your lab instructor as soon as possible to discuss your options.

 If you don't already have an idea of what career direction you'd like to pursue, there are many tools available to you through the University of Regina Centre for Experiential and Service Learning.